 When teachers identify an area where a pupil is making slow progress, they will target the pupil's area of weakness with differentiated, high-quality teaching.
-If progress does not improve, the teacher will raise the issue with the SENCO to have an initial discussion about whether this lack of progress may be due to a special educational need.
+If progress does not improve, the teacher will discuss the issue with the SENCO to have an initial discussion about whether this lack of progress may be due to a special educational need.
 Where necessary they will, in consultation with the pupil's parents or carers, consider consulting an external specialist.
-HPRS will ensure there are clear referral routes for staff wishing to bring to the notice of the SENCO a pupil who may be experiencing SEN. Regular screening of data, such as that completed on entry or as a result of a concern being raised by any member of staff.
+HPRS will ensure there are clear referral routes for staff wishing to bring to the notice of the SENCO a pupil who may be experiencing SEN. Preliminary discussion with the SENCO or the head of centre is positively encouraged at all times.

-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.
+Slower than expected progress or lower attainment will not automatically mean a pupil is recorded as having SEN.